Nana Foulland: Professional career

 After going undrafted in the 2018 NBA draft, Foulland joined the Minnesota Timberwolves for the 2018 NBA Summer League.

 On July 26, 2018, Foulland signed a two-year deal with Ironi Nahariya of the Israeli Premier League.
 In 14 games played for Nahariya, he averaged 8.1 points and 6.6 rebounds per game, shooting 59 percent from the field.

-On March 1, 2019, Foulland parted ways with Nahariya to join U BT Cluj-Napoca of the Romanian Liga Națională, signing for the rest of the season.
+On March 1, 2019, Foulland parted ways with Nahariya to join U-BT Cluj-Napoca of the Romanian Liga Națională, signing for the rest of the season.

 On August 27, 2019, he signed with Trefl Sopot of PLK.
 Foulland averaged 12.4 points and 8.8 rebounds per game.
 On August 22, 2020, he signed with Amici Pallacanestro Udinese in Italy.
 Foulland averaged 10.8 points, 8.9 rebounds, and 1.4 assists per game.
 On August 6, 2021, he signed with Boulazac Basket Dordogne of LNB Pro B.

+Coaching career

+In summer 2022, Foulland joined Oklahoma City Thunder as video analyst.

+In summer 2024, Foulland joined Boston Celtics as a player enhancement coach.